guiem/metaphor/README.md

 I :heart: literature & writing.
 I am also an Artificial Intelligence nerd.
 So I thought: "Y U NOT BUILT AUTOMATIC METAPHOR SYSTEM?" :trollface:

 Here you'll find an attempt to build a text beautifier that's able to create new analogies.

-How?
+## How?

-* [Vector Representation of Words](https://en.wikipedia.org/wiki/Word2vec).
-This will be my first approach.
-Check the [notebooks](https://github.com/guiem/metaphor/blob/master/notebooks/word2vec_tutorial.ipynb) section to see progress.
+Well, the main idea behind it are the [Word embeddings](https://en.wikipedia.org/wiki/Word_embedding).
+Check the [Metaphor's wiki](https://github.com/guiem/metaphor/wiki) and learn more!